pinkx-xlink/rock-paper-scissors2/README.md

 This project left me feeling stumped a handful of times, but it was a great challenge!
 I had a lot of fun with this. :)

+12/20/23
+I managed to make the round counter reset after 4 so that the if/else statement doesn't only work 4 and then become irrelevant at 5, 6, 7, etc.
+Now the issue is that win() and lose() seem to sometimes fire after the round is complete.
+Meaning that even if the 4th round is over and the round counter resets to 0, either the player or computer can still sometimes display a win.
+I may have nested something weird or have a callback or something I keep looking past.

 Credits:

 paper img source: https://th.bing.com/th/id/R.6949ee86b3ab0fee993f170a72fd2d04?rik=JL95HtGeovF7Ww&riu=http%3a%2f%2fpixelartmaker-data-78746291193.nyc3.digitaloceanspaces.com%2fimage%2f7346e1cdfa07a65.png&ehk=jkWnpPx9791BIDLVRunZMPQJ6Y7x1UlTxv8S3qtQ06E%3d&risl=&pid=ImgRaw&r=0&sres=1&sresct=1